Lumeo

 </style>

-Load order matters: your shadcn variables must come after lumeo.css so they win the cascade.
+Load order matters for everything except colors.
 You can ignore the @import "tailwindcss", @theme inline and @layer base lines in the tweakcn export — Lumeo already provides those.

 What carries over — and what doesn't